robotarium/gritsbot_2/README.md

 dtoverlay=pi3-disable-bt
 ```

 Suppress some output on boot by adding the 'quiet' flag to /boot/cmdline.txt.
-The exact line may
+The exact content of the /boot/config.txt may
-be different.
-However, you should just add the quiet flag at the specified location.
+be different; however, you should just add the quiet flag at the specified location.

 ```
-dwc\_otg.lpm\_enable=0 console=serial0,115200 console=tty1 root=PARTUUID=32e07f87-02 rootfstype=ext4 elevator=deadline fsck.repair=yes quiet rootwait
+dwc_otg.lpm_enable=0 console=serial0,115200 console=tty1 root=PARTUUID=32e07f87-02 rootfstype=ext4 elevator=deadline fsck.repair=yes quiet rootwait
 ```

 Remove plymouth with